Happiness is... sunshine, a model, and an X20!

 Mixer filters

-Active condition is typically a switch (physical or logical).
-For the mix to be active, the active condition must be satisfied.
-The default is 'always on'.
+Active condition is a general purpose filter.
+For the mix to be active, the condition specified in Active condition must be satisfied.
+Use Active condition if you want to use a switch (physical or logical).
+The default is 'always on' in other words no filter is applied.

-The Flight modes filter is simply a list of flight modes.
+If you want to activate a mix in one or more flight modes only, then use the Flight modes filter.
+This is simply a list of flight modes which you select by ticking.
 The currently active flight mode must be in the list for the mix to be active.
 By default, all flight modes are included in the list.

 That concludes our introduction to mixers.
 For details about the individual mixers, please see the Mixers Reference page.

-In this section, I'll explain how channel values are calculated.
+In this section, I'll explain how channel commands are calculated from the mixer values.
 Central to this process is the mixer list:

 The mixer list.
 Each line shows the name, source, and one or more output channels